samplchallenges/SAMPL-containers/tutorials/README.md

 ### 2.1: Setup

+1. Navigate up a directory to "examples"
+   * command: `cd ..`
-1. Create a directory called "adv-tutorial" in the examples directory
+3. Create a directory called "adv-tutorial" in the examples directory
    * command: `mkdir adv-tutorial`
-2. Change directories to "adv-tutorial"
+4. Change directories to "adv-tutorial"
    * command: `cd adv-tutorial`

 ### 2.2: Add the docking code